ekleinso/ocp4-ansible-day1/README.md

 # ocp4-ansible-day1
 This is an ansible repository that configures a bastion/day1 host for installing OpenShift.

+## Prerequisite
+A workstation or VM with RHEL 8 and Ansible installed.
+Minimum specification
+- 2 vCPU
+- 4GB RAM
+- 200GB Disk

+## Install instructions
 To install in Ansible 2.10 or greater use ansible-galaxy and install directly from git.
 ```shell
 ansible-galaxy collection install https://github.com/ekleinso/ocp4-ansible-day1.git